CedricChnfr/portfolio/_posts/Courses/2024-10-03-service-oriented-architecture.markdown

 I didn't participate much in the SOAP concept labs because I wanted to focus more on REST and microservices due to time constraints.

 ### My Opinion
 Before taking this course, I had only heard about some of the concepts related to service-oriented architecture.
 Thanks to the lab sessions, I now have a much better understanding of the architecture of web applications and how to interact with them.
+For example, just by looking into a website network and understanding all the requests in the background.

 Additionally, developing in Java during the course reminded me of how to code in this language which is important as it is use in lot of companies industry.
 Even if I'd prefer to code in C for my professional future, I can now apply for Java positions if needed.

 <div style="text-align: center;">
     <h1>Project Report</h1>
 </div>

+### Project Report

 <div style="display: flex; justify-content: center;">
     <iframe src="/img/BE_Service_Archi/BE_service_architecture.pdf" width="100%" height="800px" style="overflow: auto;" frameborder="0"></iframe>